Omikhleia/omikhleia-sile-packages/examples/README.md

 Please note that their license(s) may differ from that of the main directory.

+When not specified or in case of doubt, the applicable license is CC-BY-NC-SA 2.0.

 ## Sample book chapters

 They are used as "sample tests" for the **omibook** class and related packages.